jsallcock/pystark/README.md

 - scipy
 - matplotlib
 - pandas
-- f2py3.5 (used to wrap fortran90 code in python.
-This should come with numpy, but if there are any problems, check you are able to run 'f2py3.5' from the terminal)
+- f2py (used to wrap fortran90 code in python.
+This comes with numpy, but if there are any problems, check you are able to run 'f2py' from the terminal.
+When i run locally on macOS, i use the GNU Compiler Collection for the Fortran backend, which can be installed easily using homebrew: 'brew install gcc')

 ### Installation